 You might build a great website that looks good when viewed on a desktop or laptop, but when being displayed on a cell phone or tablet, it becomes very cluttered, unorganized, and hard to navigate.
 If you’re in this boat, you will lose potential leads.
 On average, 8 out of 10 consumers will stop engaging with a site if its content doesn’t display properly on their device.
 It’s frustrating, so do you blame them?

-Responsive design adjusts to the size of your browser automatically, making it a lot easier for website users to find all the information they need, stress free.
+Responsive design adjusts to the size of your browser automatically, making it a lot easier for website users to find all the information they need, stress-free.
 A responsive design serves all devices with the same code that adjusts for every screen size.
-Mobile devices are projected to reach 79% of global internet use by the end of 2018, a mobile-friendly and responsive website design is essentially becoming a standard these days.
+Mobile devices are projected to reach 79% of global internet use by the end of 2018, a mobile-friendly and responsive website design are essentially becoming a standard these days.

 Responsive design has been a part of web design best practices for years.
 Take the LYFE landing page for example.
 On both the desktop and mobile versions, you’re getting the information you want but in two adaptable perspectives: